-- 11. Goods or services for personal use; - 12.
-Interest, except interest specifically stated in 2 C.F.R. § 200.441 as allowable; - 13.
+- 10. General government expenses (with limited exceptions pertaining to Indian tribal governments and Councils of Government (COGs)); - 11.
+Goods or services for personal use; - 12.
+Interest, except interest specifically stated in 2 Code of Federal Regulations section 200.441 as allowable; - 13.
 Religious use; - 14.
 The acquisition of real property (unless specifically permitted by programmatic statute or regulations, which is very rare in federal education programs); - 15.
 Construction (unless specifically permitted by programmatic statute or regulations, which is very rare in federal education programs); and - 16.
 Tuition charged or fees collected from students applied toward meeting matching, cost sharing, or maintenance of effort requirements of a program.